sandysaahil/yabonza/README.md

 # Yabonza Test

+Once hosted, application will be availble at

+http://localhost:8080/v1/dog - Generates a new Dog Breed (POST method) http://localhost:8080/v1/dog/{id} - Retrieves the Dog details based on the id passed (GET method) http://localhost:8080/v1/dog/{id} - Removes the record with the given id (DELETE method) http://localhost:8080/v1/dog/search/{breed} - Retrieves all the dog breed information based on the given breed name http://localhost:8080/v1/dogs - Retrieves all the distinct dog breed names in the system

 ### Prerequisites
 Application is built using Spring Boot, Java 1.8 and Maven.
 Java and Maven need to be installed before running the application.